askinss/authpro/README.md

 Authpro is a simple authentication generator for Rails.
 It:

 * Gives you sign up, log in, remember me & password reset funtionality
-* Has no external dependencies
 * Has no hidden code, weird sub classing or mixins
 * Has no configuration
+* The gem can be removed from the Gemfile after the generator has been executed.

-auth-pro assumes you want:
+Authpro assumes you want:

 * User as the model
 * Email for login
-* Erb for views
+* Erb for views.
+This might be configurable in the future because I like Slim views.

 However, you can easily change the code that Authpro generates if you want to.
 It's just simple Ruby / Rails code.